 How much is too much?

-Drinking more water is an antidote to gamers.
+Drinking more water is an antidote for gamers.

-Water is an integral part of our life, more so our health.
+Water is an integral part of our life, and so is our health.
 Thus, it is vital to keep hydrated, even if you are just at home, doing minimal things.

 Hydration is the process of causing something to absorb water.
 It has enough water to be able to do essential physiological functions.
 Some of these physiological functions are the formation of blood plasma, detoxification, and heat dissipation.
 Without water, your body could not survive.